rwxdan/cisco-ssc-generator/README.md

 ![](./images/image_04.png)

-At the end you should get an `import succeeded` like this:
+At the end, you should get an `import succeeded` like this:

 ![](./images/image_05.png)

-After all, you can use the certificate for an SSID using web authentication or for the web administration of the IOS-XE device!
+After all, you can use the certificate for a web authentication SSID, or for the web administration of your IOS-XE device!